 Students and Pupil Premium

-The following interventions, resources and activities will be implemented through the Pupil Premium funding:
+The following interventions, resources and activities were implemented through the Pupil Premium funding:

-Maths coaches worked with underperforming pupil premium students on specific areas of weakness in maths with students in years 10 and 11.
-They worked on correcting misconceptions to close the gap in other year groups.
-Some students attended morning sessions from 8:30 until 9am.
+Two extra maths teachers were employed to facilitate additional teaching groups and additional curriculum time for maths.
+A maths coach worked with underperforming pupil premium students on specific areas of weakness in maths with students in years 10 and 11.
+Some students attended morning sessions from 8:30 until 9am in all year groups.

 The attendance manager worked closely with students, families and education welfare officers to reduce absence.